mmwtsn/feathers-docs/authentication/readme.md

 3. The request body
 4. The query string (not recommended but supported)

 So you can send your token using any of those methods.
-Using the `Authorization` header it should look like this:
+Using the `authorization` header it should look like this:

 ```
 Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IklseWEgRmFkZWV2IiwiYWRtaW4iOnRydWV9.YiG9JdVVm6Pvpqj8jDT5bMxsm0gwoQTOaZOLI-QfSNc